yohasebe/monadic-chat/docs/settings.md

 Open the folder shared between the host and Docker containers.
 It can be used for importing and exporting files.

 **Quit**
 Exit the Monadic Chat Console.
-If Monadic Chat is running, it will stop first, which may take some time.

-### Console Menu Items
+## Console Menu Items

 **Rebuild** <br />
 Rebuild the Docker images and containers for Monadic Chat.